 Where are your peptides manufactured and tested?

-• All research peptides listed are manufactured in the USA out of Oklahoma
+• All research peptides listed are formulated in the USA.

-• All research peptides listed are tested in house and 3rd party tested in Texas.
+• All research peptides listed are 3rd party tested in the USA.

-• We take the quality of our products extremely serious to assure >99% purity.
+• We take the quality of our products extremely serious to assure up to >99% purity.

 VIEW OUR COAs HERE